Kamran-Afzali/Kamran-Afzali.github.io/_posts/2027-02-24-Q-Learning_DEP_5.md

 ## Closing direction

 This post advances the earlier Bayesian recovery framework by moving from “how well do we estimate parameters?” to “what if different people are generated by different decision processes?”
 That shift is essential in computational psychiatry, because heterogeneity is often the signal rather than the noise.
-The key idea is simple but powerful: when one model does not fit all, the right answer is not to average harder — it is to model the mixture.[^2][^1] A natural next extension is a three-state model, for example Q-learning, WSLS, and random choice.
+The key idea is simple but powerful: when one model does not fit all, the right answer is not to average harder — it is to model the mixture.
+A natural next extension is a three-state model, for example Q-learning, WSLS, and random choice.
 That would make the story even more realistic in clinical data, where some participants may not fit either canonical strategy well.